Challenge to Judicial Separation

 A challenge was taken to the judicial separation legislation as being inconsistent with the Constitution’s former prohibition of divorcee (pre-1995).
 It was argued that the one-year separation period did not allow sufficient time for reconciliation and undermined the Constitutional protection of the institution of marriage.

 The challenge was rejected in the High Court and the Supreme Court.
-Supreme Court held that in the context where the spouses were separated, their marriage had broken down and they no longer consented to cohabitation, that judicial separation was permissible under the Constitution.
+Supreme Court held that in the context, where the spouses were separated, their marriage had broken down and they no longer consented to cohabitation.
+It held that judicial separation was permissible under the Constitution.
 The legislations attempted to protect the family after marriage breakdown and the provisions did not constitute a failure by the State to protect the institution of marriage against attack.

 Proper provision generally requires that the spouse has, where possible, enough assets to provide alternative accommodation and have a proper level of maintenance.

-The courts during the financial crisis permitted variations of property adjustment orders where one partner’s spouse’s assets and income and ability to service debt had been radically affected by the financial or in particular property market collapse.
+The courts during the financial crisis permitted variations of property adjustment orders where one partner’s spouse’s assets, income and ability to service debt had been radically affected by the financial or in particular property market collapse.

 However, the source of the assets may be relevant in the exercise of the judicial discretion.
 Where, for example, a house has been inherited with strong family connections, this may be factor against the other spouse being granted a direct interest.